 Over the 9-month recovery effort at the World Trade Center (known then as “Ground Zero”), the victims’ remains and 1.8 million tons of debris were removed from the hallowed site.

-VOICES CONNECTS - VOICES offers a wide range of programs that provide support and promote healing, including individual consultation, discussion groups, webinars and peer-to-peer support.
+VOICES Support Programs - VOICES offers a wide range of programs that provide support and promote healing, including individual consultation, discussion groups, webinars and peer-to-peer support.
 Learn more

 VOICES Coronavirus Response Program - was launched to provide information and support for our families and communities in the aftermath of the pandemic outbreak.
 VOICES developed programs based on our lessons learned to promote healing and build resilience during this unpredictable time.
 Learn more